On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of the 3D Grid Graph

-By increasing the strength of both broadcasting towers to $t+1$, all overlapped vertices that had reception $2$ in the $(t,2)$ case now have reception $4$.
-So, the $3 \times 3 \times k$ grid graph that is efficiently dominated by $2$ towers of strength $t+1$ will be larger than the one dominated by $2$ towers with strength $t$.
-We want the towers that have reception $4$ to have reception $2$, and we can achieve this by moving the broadcast towers further from each other.
-By expanding the grid graph in the $k$ direction by $2$, shifting the second broadcasting tower accordingly to $(3,3,k+2)$, and keeping the first tower at $(1,1,1)$, we have constructed an efficient broadcast domination set.
-The size of the grid is $2$ larger in the $k$ direction than the grid dominated by the towers of strength $t$, so $k$ in the $t+1$ case is $2t-3 = 2t+2-5 = 2(t+1)-5$, as desired.\end{proof}

-One of our main results for $3$D grid graphs is the following upper bound for all $G_{m,n,k}$, developed using the concept of starting blocks. \upperbound*
+Our main results for $3$D grid graphs is the following upper bound for all $G_{m,n,k}$, developed using the concept of starting blocks. \upperbound*

 \begin{proof} We've defined a starting block to be a grid graph that is efficiently dominated by two towers.
-If we take some 3D graph $G_{m,n,k}$ and cover it using a starting block of a certain size, we have $(t,r)$ dominated $G_{m,n,k}$, since each starting block is dominated, so we have constructed a dominating set.
+Consider some 3D graph $G_{m,n,k}$ and cover it using starting blocks of a certain size.
+We then have $(t,r)$ dominated $G_{m,n,k}$, since each starting block is dominated.
+Therefore, we have constructed a dominating set.
 There are $2$ towers per each starting block, so we know the size of the dominating set, which is $2 \cdot B$, where $B$ is the number of starting blocks used.
 Since we've constructed a dominating set, we have that as desired. \end{proof}